Contents

 Get Expert Guidance on Selling a Home for a Parent with Alzheimer’s

 If your parent has Alzheimer’s and needs assisted living, selling their home requires careful legal and financial planning.
-At Raya’s Paradise, we specialize in helping families navigate the complexities of senior care transitions.
+At Raya’s Paradise, we specialize in helping families navigate the complexities of senior care transitions and may be able to help point you in the right direction.

 Call us today at (310) 289-8834 for expert advice.